ckreisl/cs2-news-telegram-bot/README.md

   <h1 align="center">Counter-Strike 2 Posts Telegram Bot</h1>
 </p>

 This is a simple Telegram bot providing you the latest posts (news, updates, events) about Counter Strike 2.
-Stay up to date with the latest about the game by retrieving automatic messages from the bot.
+Stay up to date about the game by retrieving automatic update messages from the bot via Telegram.

 The data is crawled from the official website of [Counter Strike 2](https://www.counter-strike.net/).